Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Method

 \subsection{Relational Embeddings}

-In this paper the interactions considered are \emph{retweets} and/or \emph{friends}, which are seen as relations between two users, one generating the action (source) and the other receiving it (target).
-Thus, users' acts of retweeting a tweet or following other users are considered interaction pairs.
-Generally, these interactions should help to reveal user's preferences by capturing meaningful information from their performative actions.
+In this paper, the type of interactions used is \emph{retweets} and \emph{friends}, which are seen as relations between two users, one generating the action (source) and the other receiving it (target).
+Thus, the actions of \emph{retweeting} or \emph{following} other users are considered interaction pairs.
+Generally, these interactions should help to reveal users' preferences by capturing meaningful information from their performative actions.

 The first step in our method consists of gathering the interactions from the users included in the labeled data, namely, the one-to-one \emph{retweet} and \emph{follow} actions between the users/authors of the tweets.
 It should be noted that a set of \emph{retweet} and \emph{follow} interactions can consist of independent one-to-one actions without direct relation between them.
-This motivates our model to consider each interaction pair as a single instance.
+This is why in our model we consider each interaction pair as a single instance without any preprocessing or modification.

-Our model is trained in a unsupervised manner to predict a target user from a given user in each instance, being directly fed with interactions pairs (Figure \ref{fig:inter_pair}) instead of sparse interaction frequency matrices (Figure \ref{fig:inter_mtx}) or neighbours arisen from interaction networks (Figure \ref{fig:inter_net}).
-Furthermore, interaction based data is used without any preprocessing or modification.
+Using this interaction data, our model is then trained in an unsupervised manner to predict, in each instance, a target user from a given source user.
+Note that the instances used as input are real interaction pairs, namely, they do not correspond to sparse interaction frequency matrices or neighbors arising from interaction networks or without generating artificial ones as random walks do.